VytenisKaj/Library/README.md

 	● As a library manager be able to register returned books

 ○ The first requirement is accomplished by "Search book" navigation item.
-List of books can be filtered by inputting parameters to search(leaving a field empty will not filter by it, exception "Available", has to be set to true or false)
+List of books can be filtered by inputting parameters to search(leaving a field empty will not filter by it, exception "Availability", it has to be chosen between "All", "Available" or "Not available", default "All")

 ○ The second requirement is accomplished in "Books" navigation item.
 They can be found next to each book Reserving a book will automatically reserve it for 1 calendar day and borrowing a book can be inputted manually for up to 3 months from actual date
 Each of these actions require you to be logged in as user or admin.

 ○ The third requirement is accomplished in "Books" navigation item.
 It can be done by pressing "Returned book".
 This will set the book available again.
-This action require you to be logged on as admin(as well as many other features, like adding or editing books)
+This action require you to be logged on as admin (as well as many other features, like adding or editing books)

 For testing 2 accounts are already available: